One of my favourite countries in Latin America, this Colombian slang guide will help you fit in.

 Vaina

-This term can refer to an object, situation or action.
+This term can reference an object, situation or action.
 For example: “¡Que problema con esa vaina!” or “Se dañó esa vaina…”.

 The English translation is “What a problem with that thing!” or “That thing is damaged!…”